jhauberg/lext/README.md

 }
 ```

+*Note that given the same seed, LEXT will generate an identical result on any platform.*

 Take a look in [examples](/example) for more samples of usage.

 ## Building

-LEXT can be built as a static library by using the included [CMake](https://cmake.org) scripts.
+LEXT can be easily built as a static library by using the included [CMake](https://cmake.org) scripts.

-To generate build files for your platform, make your way to the root of the LEXT repository and run CMake:
+To generate build files for your system, make your way to the root of the LEXT repository and run CMake:

 ```console
 $ cd lext
 $ cmake .
 ```

-## Format
+## Format Specification

-The LEXT format is simple and consists of only two basic concepts; **containers** and **generators**.
+The LEXT format is simple and consist of only two basic concepts; **containers** and **generators**.

+It's essentially nothing more than plain old recursive substitution, but formalized.
 There are no complicated algorithms or procedures involved.
-It is essentially just plain old recursive substitution, but formalized.

 ### Containers